Name of Contest:

-The purpose of the veterinary science career development event is to promote college and career readiness by providing opportunities to develop technical knowledge and demonstrate practical skills in the field of veterinary science.
+The purpose of the veterinary science career development event is to promote college and career readiness by providing students with opportunities to develop technical knowledge and demonstrate practical skills in the field of veterinary science.

-I. Participants will demonstrate professional ethics, decision-making, communication, and problem-solving skills.
+Participants will demonstrate professional ethics, decision-making, communication, and problem-solving skills.

-II.
 Participants will demonstrate technical competency with small and large animals in the areas of:

 - Anatomy and physiology